South Indian Bank shares jump 6% after Q3 results; here's what analysts say

 South Indian Bank has an average target price of Rs 14, Trendlyne data showed, suggesting a potential downside of 20.68 per cent.
 The stock has a one-year beta of 0.75, indicating low volatility.

-Meanwhile, Indian equity benchmarks fell sharply today, dragged by banks, financials and metal stocks.
+Meanwhile, Indian equity benchmarks fell sharply today, dragged by banks, financials and energy stocks.
 The 30-share BSE Sensex pack slumped 774 points or 1.27 per cent to settle at 60,205, while the broader NSE Nifty index moved 226 points or 1.25 per cent down to close at 17,892.

 Also read: Stocks in news: Tata Motors, Dr Reddy's, Nazara Technologies, RVNL and more